-We regularly monitor attendance, support children returning to school after absence and take the necessary actions to prevent prolonged unauthorised absence.
+We regularly monitor attendance, support children returning to school after absence and take the necessary actions to prevent prolonged unauthorised absence, making use of attendance action plans when required.

 All staff receive basic first aid training which is regularly refreshed.
 Additionally, some staff are further trained in Paediatric First Aid.
 Relevant staff are trained to support specific medical needs and in some cases all staff will receive training on whole school issues such as asthma.
-We have a policy in place which talks about supporting children in school with medical conditions.
+We have a policy in place for supporting children in school with medical conditions.